Constances is a "general purpose" population-based epidemiological cohort.

 Due to its population size, the quality and diversity of data, and its monitoring methods, Constances is a unique epidemiological research tool.
 Constances, is a research platform broadly accessible to the scientific community that can be compared to the largest international cohorts.

-Constances is also a public health tool, designed to support the public health objectives of the French National Health Insurance Fund for Employees (CNAMTS) and of the national government, owing to the collection of highly diverse data from multiple sources on a representative sample.
+Constances is also a public health tool, designed to support the public health objectives of the French National Health Insurance Fund (CNAM) and of the national government, owing to the collection of highly diverse data from multiple sources on a representative sample.

 Constances is an epidemiological surveillance tool, implemented through a partnership with the French institute for public health surveillance.
 Its data covers multiple domains, such as the epidemiological surveillance of occupational hazards.

-Marie ZINS is a physician, epidemiologist, and lecturer at Paris Descartes University.
-She heads the INSERM - Versailles Saint Quentin "Population-based Epidemiological Cohorts" Unit (UMS 011).
+Marie ZINS is a physician, epidemiologist, and lecturer at the Université Paris Cité.
+She heads the INSERM / Université Paris Cité / Paris-Saclay University / Versailles Saint Quentin University (UVSQ) "Population-based Cohorts" Unit (UMS 011).

 Her research focuses on the scientific and technical development of population-based cohorts (Gazel and Constances cohorts), social epidemiology (social and occupational determinations of alcohol consumption, effects of retirement on behaviour and health) and on cohort-related methodological aspects (selection effects, longitudinal data analysis, data validation).